-Anna is currently working on a project called Jewel-Withy.
-She is researching the critically endangered craft of Withy pots in the South West and creating a new collection of work which will be displayed along side research at an exhibition to tell a story of the craft at the Devon Guild of Craftsmen from 24th September - 20th November 2022.
+I am currently working on a project called Jewel-Withy.
+I am researching the critically endangered craft of Withy pots in the South West and creating a new collection of work which will be displayed along side research at an exhibition to tell a story of the craft at the Devon Guild of Craftsmen from 24th September - 20th November 2022.

 This project focuses on the craft and heritage of Withy pots in the South West.
-The craft is featured in the Heritage Crafts Association Red List as Critically Endangered and is also strongly connected Anna's children and their fathers’ heritage.
-There are only a few remaining traditional Withy pot makers left, which is why Anna feels that the time is right to be doing this project now, before valuable information is lost forever.
+The craft is featured in the Heritage Crafts Association Red List as Critically Endangered and is also strongly connected with my children and their fathers’ heritage.
+There are only a few remaining traditional Withy pot makers left, which is why I feel that the time is right to be doing this project now, before valuable information is lost forever.

 The project focuses on combining, education, heritage, art, and conceptual jewellery, which together tell a story of the craft.

-Anna aims for the project to help document information, by communicating in a variety of ways and explaining the development of her jewellery.
-She hopes to connect old and young generations, igniting an interest to learn more and possibly continue the use of the techniques, potentially re-purposing the craft and contributing towards it no longer being on the Red List.
+I aim for the project to help document information, by communicating in a variety of ways and explaining the development of my jewellery.
+I hope to connect old and young generations, igniting an interest to learn more and possibly continue the use of the techniques, potentially re-purposing the craft and contributing towards it no longer being on the Red List.

 Chapter one – Willow,Chapter Two – Withy Pots,Chapter Three – Fishing Communities,Chapter Four – Modern Pots,Chapter Five – The Future.